Simulated Annealing

 The behavior of the simulated annealing algorithm is controlled by three main parameters.
 Understanding these parameters is crucial for achieving good clustering results.

-lambda0: Brownian Motion Intensity
+lambda0: Observation-Clock Intensity

 Practical effects: